VUEcommerce/social_share/README.md

+# Fork this because this package on pub have issue on android, the author fixed on git but have not published on pub.dev yet

 # social_share

 Wide variety of sharing options you'll need to share directly to certain popular apps or just share with default native share.